 Customer Satisfaction Description *

-* The full technique overview is available for members only.
-Why not sign up for a free trial of our business management platform, and learn all about Customer Satisfaction.
+* The full technique overview will be available soon.
+Contact us to register your interest in our business management platform, and learn all about Customer Satisfaction.

 - Anderson, E.W. and Sullivan, M.W.
 (1993) The Antecedents and Consequences of Customer Satisfaction for Firms.
 Marketing Science, Vol. 12(2), pp. 125-143.

 - Berry, L.L.
 (1999) Discovering the Soul of Service: The Nine Drivers of Sustainable Business Success.
 The Free Press, New York.

 - Biswas, P.K.
 (2007) Customer Satisfaction of ATM Service: A Case Study of HSBC ATM.
 Dhaka University Journal of Marketing, The Social Science Research Network.
 Available at: http://papers. ssrn.com/sol3/papers.cfm?abstract_id=990242

 - Churchill, G.A. and Surprenant, C. Jr. (1982) An Investigation into the Determinants of Customer Satisfaction.
 Journal of Marketing Research, Vol. 19(4), pp. 491-504.

 * The further reading section is for premium members only.
 Please contact us about accessing the further reading.

 Learn more about KnowledgeBrief Manage and how you can equip yourself with the knowledge to succeed on Customer Satisfaction and hundreds of other essential business management techniques